-While seated at individual computers, interviewees who consented to participate were directed to log into the online testing portal by using their unique interviewees upon program.
-The seatest is an identifier that is bestowed upon program.

-applicants after application submission.
-The use of the RUID in this study was for primary identification of one's individual cognitive performance with one's respective admission decision and associated decisional factors, the aggregation of which was to be known only to Dr. Bagchi.
-Dr. Bagchi received the culmination of this data from two sources; RUID-identified cognitive scores were exclusively available to her through the secured online Pearson portal, and the corresponding RUID-identified admission decisions and decisional factors (i.e., cumulative GPA, CCRN score, interview score, years of ICU experience), were released directly to her by and under the authorization of Dr. Pallaria.
-After Dr. Bagchi aligned outcomes by RUID, she de-identified the data by replacing individual RUIDs with a non-meaningful identifier (i.e., "Student 1").
+While seated at individual computers, interviewees who consented to participate were directed to log into the online testing portal by using their unique identification number ( ).
+The is an identifier that is bestowed upon program applicants after application submission.
+The use of the in this study was for primary identification of one's individual cognitive performance with one's respective admission decision and associated decisional factors, the aggregation of which was to be known only to Dr. Bagchi.
+Dr. Bagchi received the culmination of this data from two sources; identified cognitive scores were exclusively available to her through the secured online Pearson portal, and the corresponding identified admission decisions and decisional factors (i.e., cumulative GPA, CCRN score, interview score, years of ICU experience), were released directly to her by and under the authorization of Dr. Pallaria.
+After Dr. Bagchi aligned outcomes by she deidentified the data by replacing individual with a non-meaningful identifier (i.e., "Student 1").
 Dr. Bagchi then released the de-identified data to the PIs who were therefore blinded to individual candidate identity, cognitive performance, and admission status.